cirosantilli/linux-cheat/minimal-distros.md

 Minimal distros are a great way to understand what a distribution is made of, and how it interfaces with the kernel.

+"Serious" minimal distros usually target embedded systems like phones, cars, routers, etc. in which storage and computing capacity is limited.

 ## Minimal Linux Live

 <https://github.com/ivandavidov/minimal>

 <http://stackoverflow.com/a/30056630/895245>

+By default, this distribution only boots the RAM `initrd`: anything you do is lost after shutdown.

 ## Buildroot